Dakota Access Pipeline protests: Security confrontations & violence

 When protesters crossed the perimeter fence onto private property to stop the bulldozers, they were confronted with pepper spray and guard dogs.
 At least six protesters were treated for dog bites, and an estimated 30 were pepper-sprayed before the guards and their dogs left the scene in trucks.
 A woman that had taken part in the incident stated, "The cops watched the whole thing from up on the hills.
 It felt like they were trying to provoke us into being violent when we're peaceful."
 The incident was filmed by Amy Goodman and a crew from Democracy Now!
 Footage shows several people with dog bites and a dog with blood on its muzzle.

 Frost Kennels of Hartville, Ohio, acknowledged that they were involved in the incident on September 3.
 Executive director for Private Investigator Security Guard Services, Geoff Dutton, said Frost Kennels and its owner, Bob Frost, were not licensed by the state of Ohio to provide security services or guard dogs.
 Morton County Sheriff, Kyle Kirchmeier, said they were investigating both sides in the incident, including wounds inflicted by the dogs, and that they had no prior knowledge of the use of dogs until a 9-1-1 call was made.
 When asked why the deputies who witnessed the incident did not intervene, Kirchmeier cited officer security concerns, and stated that it was "more like a riot than a protest" and that there was an investigation into "the incident and individuals who organized and participated in this unlawful event."
+On the Energy Transfer/Dakota Access side, four security guards were injured, 1 of whom had to be hospitalized.

 After viewing footage of the attack, a law enforcement consultant who trains police dogs called it "absolutely appalling" and "reprehensible".
 "Taking bite dogs and putting them at the end of a leash to intimidate, threaten and prevent crime is not appropriate."
 A former K-9 officer for the Grand Forks Police Department who now owns a security firm that uses dogs for drug detection said, "It reminded me of the civil rights movement back in the '60s.
 I didn't think it was appropriate.
 They were overwhelmed and it just wasn't proper use of the dogs."

 The American Civil Liberties Union of North Dakota spoke out against the use of dogs and pepper spray and asked that the state officials "treat everyone fairly and equally."
 Speaking on September 4, Ojibwe activist and former Green Party vice presidential candidate Winona LaDuke said, "North Dakota regulators are really, I would say, in bed with the oil industry and so they have looked the other way."